Yiru-Jiao/-It-makes-sense-tricks-for-coding-beginners/README.md

 numpy.zeros((25000, 700, 700), dtype=bool)
 # the memory size now is around 12.25 GB -- still large but at least accessible
 ````
+__Update:__ Try to record only the indices if the matrix will be sparse.

 ## 3. How to save a large boolean array (where the True values are sparse) with numpy?
 __Q.__ I have a large boolean array (the one created in question 2 and processed further), for example, of size 25000\*700\*700, which is expensive to be saved as a csv file because the required memory (after reshaping into 2D) is soooo large and the the required time is sooooo long.